Sabra Healthcare Q3: Dividend Hike And Focus On Quality

 We read the Q3-2017 results from Sabra Healthcare (SBRA) with a significant amount of trepidation.
 First, we had seen the bomb dropped by Omega Healthcare Inc. (OHI) just two days ago.
-Second, SBRA had seemingly developed a flair recently of announcing significant capital transactions with the nonchalance of a 12 year old putting up a lemonade stand.
-We went through the press release, the 10-Q & the supplemental information.
+Second, SBRA had seemingly developed a flair recently of announcing significant capital transactions with the nonchalance of a 12-year-old putting up a lemonade stand.
+We went through the press release, the 10-Q and the supplemental information.
 We were not displeased.

 1) A low payout ratio for the quarter